 - The Artist

 Anne's friends and clients often ask to accompany her to Africa to see the beauty and drama Anne represents in her art through their own eyes.
-Every year since 2010, Anne and her husband Jim Hart, an oceanographer, have guided a small group of Anne's trusted friends and animal enthusiasts across the southern regions of Africa.
-It's an awesome, 15-day, 2,500-mile adventure throughout Africa's most unique and diverse habitats.
+Every year since 2010, Anne and her husband Jim Hart, have taken a few Anne's trusted friends and animal enthusiasts off the beaten track to their favorite places in Africa.
+It's an awesome, 15-day, 2,500-mile adventure visiting old friends, experiencing special places found after years of exploring,and seeing Africa as it was 100 years ago.

 Each trip seems to be more fun and adventurous than the last, and we're looking forward to the next trip in November.
 Our journey includes all the high points in Cape Town, South Africa, and the Cape wine country.
 We follow the Kalahari Bushmen during their hunt and share dinner with the group in the desert.
 Our visitors feel the spray of Victoria Falls and watching lions, leopards and wild dogs feed from just a few feet away.
 We also take an elephant-back safari, fish in the Okavango and Zambezi rivers and spot elephants, giraffes, rhinos and cheetahs hunting for prey.